TheoKondak/Sinister/scss/README.md

 ## The `getMap` function

-The "getMap" function works similar to "get" function, but in addition it requires the name of the map as an input.
+The "getMap" function works similar to "get" function, but in addition, it requires the name of the map as an input.

 If we would like to access the primary color, as with the "get" example: